What is South Dakota Medicaid?

 There are many reasons you may be receiving a bill.
 Some common issues include:

-- You were not eligible for Medicaid on the date you went in to receive care.
+- You were not eligible for Medicaid on the date you received care.

 - You did not get the service prior-authorized if it was required to do so.